larampc/VolunteerU/README.md

 ### Product Vision

-For members of the FEUP community and volunteer organizations, the VolunteerU is an app that facilitates the creation, divulgation and participation in volunteering initiatives in a single place.
+For members of the FEUP community and volunteer organizations, the VolunteerU is an app that facilitates the creation, divulgation and participation in volunteering initiatives, all in one place.

 ### Features and Assumptions